techidaily/site-hardware-updates/source/_posts/secure-your-savings-exclusive-guide-to-early-bird-deals-on-high-performance-laptops-for-octobers-prime-shopping-event.md

 * [Lenovo IdeaPad 1](https://buy.geni.us/Proxy.ashx?TSID=368250&GR%5FURL=https%3A%2F%2Fwww.amazon.com%2FLenovo-IdeaPad-Ryzen5-5500U-1920x1080-Storage%2Fdp%2FB0CJB5N9BQ%3Ftag%3Dzd-buy-button-20%26ascsubtag%3D%5F%5FCOM%5FCLICK%5FID%5F%5F%7C8fda5a25-a837-4316-a646-233a54e9dfc5%7Cdtp&dtb=1) for $387 (save $63): Lenovo's IdeaPads are designed to be accessible, well-rounded laptops for a diverse range of users, and the IdeaPad 1 is a solid affordable option.
 The 8GB of RAM and 512 GB of memory on board are an accessible configuration for a machine that's well-equipped for the basics at a price that you can't argue with.
 * [Asus Chromebook CM14 Laptop](https://buy.geni.us/Proxy.ashx?TSID=368250&GR%5FURL=https%3A%2F%2Fwww.amazon.com%2FASUS-Chromebook-Anti-Glare-1366x768-CM1402CM2A-DS44%2Fdp%2FB0CJS1399P%3Ftag%3Dzd-buy-button-20%26ascsubtag%3D%5F%5FCOM%5FCLICK%5FID%5F%5F%7C8fda5a25-a837-4316-a646-233a54e9dfc5%7Cdtp&dtb=1) for $159 (40% off) - Asus' CM14 is a sleek and lightweight Chromebook that comes loaded with the streamlined ChromeOS for getting the basics done on an efficient machine.
 And for this price, you can't ask for a more affordable device.

-## FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U6lCtLUeROA?si=se6OFuis9JpcTGJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs

 ### When is Amazon's October Prime Day 2024?

 Amazon Prime Day event lasts from Tuesday, Oct.
 8 through Wednesday, Oct.
 9, but there are noteworthy deals both before and after those days.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Are laptops really cheaper on Prime Day?